williamwight/MediaEdgeTimelines/README.md

 ## Use case 1: two chapters separated by an ad break

-The example session shown for this use case contains the following events:
+The example session shown for this use case contains the following elements:

 * Two chapters: `Chapter 1` and `Chapter 2`.
 * An ad break inserted at the middle of the content that contains two ads: `Ad 1` and `Ad 2`.

+For this session, you will need to make an API request for each action you want to track.
+Tracking begins with a request to start a session and receive a session ID.
+Once the session is started, you can track each subsequent action by making the requests shown in this guide.

 ### Table